Sheriff, 4 staff charged after inmates abused with stun guns

-Utah's attorney general filed charges Friday against a former sheriff and four deputies after prosecutors say inmates were stunned with a Taser in exchange for soda or as hazing when assigned to a work crew.
+Utah's attorney general filed charges Friday against a former sheriff and four deputies in a rural county after prosecutors say inmates were stunned with a Taser in exchange for soda or as hazing when assigned to a work crew.

 Former Daggett County Sheriff Jerry R. Jorgensen has been charged with three misdemeanor counts of misconduct, obstructing justice and failing to keep inmates safe.
 He resigned last month as state officials investigated allegations of inmate abuse.